 As reviewed in the last semi-annual monitoring report, groundwater levels in the on-site monitoring wells (MW-1, MW-2, and MW-3) and off-site well (MW-4) showed a different pattern in the first and third quarters of 2011 than the general seasonal pattern for the previous nine years (see Figure 3).
 Groundwater levels in all four wells generally exhibit similar seasonal fluctuations, and the first quarter groundwater elevations have typically exhibited effects of winter-season recharge.
 However, the groundwater elevations recorded in March 2011 for the three most downgradient wells showed a decline rather than the typical seasonal rise.
 The levels measured for those three wells in March 2011 were the lowest recorded to date.
-The September 2011 groundwater elevations recorded for all four wells were the lowest recorded to date for each of the wells.
+That trend continued in 2011, with the September 2011 groundwater elevations recorded for all four wells being the lowest recorded to date for each of the wells.